antoniomontoia/blogcard-preview/README.md

 ```

 - Learning to use browser developer tools to inspect elements, test styles, and debug layout issues.
---Testing the design across different devices and screen sizes to ensure a consistent user experience.
+  - Testing the design across different devices and screen sizes to ensure a consistent user experience.

 ### Continued development